REV23Docs/rev23-cloudapp-docs/docs/settings/needles.md

 |**Manufacturer**|The manufacturer of the needle.|Peak|Precision |
 |**Service Categories**|The service categories of the needle.|Tattoo|Piercing|

-> **Service Categories Note:** The Categories field can accept multiple Category Types, for example needles that are using in Tattooing and Permanent Makeup.
+> **Service Categories Note:** The Categories field can accept multiple Category Types, for example needles that are used in Tattooing and Permanent Makeup.

 ### Manufacturers
 Manufacturers (brands) of needles.
 When searching for ink to add to a session you can easily filter by these manufacturers.